Abrock3/HW-4-Coding-Quiz/README.md

 ```
 Our instructor and TAs detailed we could make the content of the quiz anything we'd like, so I chose to make a trivia quiz about one of my favorite games, Subnautica.

 I wrote all code from scratch using my prior knowledge from my class's content, with minimal assistance from googled articles.
 The javascript dynamically creates list items using a library of questions and answers, and uses the event delegation method to make them mimic buttons so the user can submit answers.
-After the quiz is over, the application can store high scores in local storage, display them, and clear them if desired.
+After the quiz is over, the page can store high scores in local storage, display them, and clear them if desired.

 A gif was provided to us to demonstrate proper functionality; I tried to mimic the functions in that gif as closely as possible while adding my own style.

 ## Usage

-Here's a link to the deployed application: https://abrock3.github.io/HW-4-Gaming-Quiz/
+Here's a link to the deployed webpage: https://abrock3.github.io/HW-4-Gaming-Quiz/

+Below is a gif of the functioning page:

  ![Demo gif](./assets/images/demo.gif) / ! [](./assets/images/demo.gif)